haticedagli/haticedagli/README.md

 <h5 align="center">

-- 🔭 I am actively looking for a job
 - 🏢 I'm working as a FullStack Developer at Alternatif Bank
 - 🌱 I’m currently learning Java Spring and other software technologies
 - 👯 I’m looking to collaborate on development in software